astronomer/docs/learn/what-is-a-hook.md

 The following example DAG completes the following steps:

-- A decorated Python operator with a manually implemented `S3Hook` reads three specific keys from Amazon S3 with the `read_key` method and then returns a dictionary with the file contents converted to integers.
+- A Python task with a manually implemented `S3Hook` reads three specific keys from Amazon S3 with the `read_key` method and then returns a dictionary with the file contents converted to integers.
-- A second decorated Python operator completes a simple sum check using the results from the first task.
+- A second Python task completes a simple sum check using the results from the first task.
 - The SlackHook `call` method posts the sum check results to a Slack channel and returns the response from the Slack API.

 <Tabs